• Skip to main content

 Receiving your certification in personal training demonstrates to potential employers that you have specialized knowledge and abilities, helping you stand out in job applications.
 Popular nationwide certification options are offered by the National Academy of Sports Medicine (NASM), American College of Sports Medicine (ACSM) and American Council on Exercise (ACE).
 Each of these programs has different prerequisites, formats and test styles, so be sure to review them all before making a selection.

-While an associate’s or bachelor’s degree isn’t required to become a certified personal trainer, obtaining one in physical education, health sciences or a related area can help you expand your training offerings and advance your career.
+While an associate’s or bachelor’s degree isn’t required to become a certified personal trainer in Idaho, obtaining one in physical education, health sciences or a related area can help you expand your training offerings and advance your career.
 The following programs are offered in Idaho:

 • University of Idaho.
 The University of Idaho’s Exercise, Sport and Health Sciences degree teaches principles of health through nutrition, exercise and psychosocial health behaviors.
 The program offers students field experience abroad and through local internships.